-This medicinal product must be administered through a 0.2 μ m filter and should not be administered as an intravenous push or bolus injection.
+This medicinal product must be administered through a 0.2 $\mu$ m filter and should not be administered as an intravenous push or bolus injection.

-As no compatibility studies have been conducted, Ultomiris 300 mg/30 mL concentrate for solution for infusion must not be mixed with Ultomiris 300 mg/3 mL or 1100 mg/11 mL concentrate for solution for infusion.
+Ultomiris 300 mg/30 mL concentrate for solution for infusion must not be mixed with Ultomiris 300 mg/3 mL or 1100 mg/11 mL concentrate for solution for infusion.